carbon-language/carbon-lang/clang/docs/ClangFormatStyleOptions.rst

 **JavaImportGroups** (``std::vector<std::string>``)
   A vector of prefixes ordered by the desired groups for Java imports.

-  Each group is seperated by a newline.
+  Each group is separated by a newline.
 Static imports will also follow the same grouping convention above all non-static imports.
 One group's prefix can be a subset of another - the longest prefix is always matched.
 Within a group, the imports are ordered lexicographically.